jonidaniel/jonidaniel/README.md

 ![](common-ducks.jpeg?raw=true)

 ## Biography
+Hello, fellow builders!
+You've found your way to the right place!
+I started studying Software Development in Tampere University of Applied Sciences in 2020.
+I took my first baby steps into programming with object-oriented basics in Java, gradually shifting towards and finally landing on Node.js development.
+Along the way I've touched many things like: JS/HTML/CSS, MySQL, Git, Python, Bash, Linux, etc.

-I've been developing software since 2020 (Node.js, JS/HTML/CSS, MySQL, Git, Python, Bash, Linux, etc.) I'm now looking for an internship in cloud (also DevOps/data/AI/ML).
+I'm now looking for an internship in cloud to bring my studies to an end(also DevOps/data/AI/ML).
 My BBA degree's lacking only an internship and a thesis project (165/210 ECTS).

 ## Core Competence
 ### Crafting AWS Solutions